 “The French grand battery forced the Sumy Hussars to fall back and the first French cavalry attack started… the Sumy Hussars charged the leading French regiment and forced it back.
 The second French regiment then threw back the Russian Hussars but its advance was halted by the Prussian Neumark Dragoons who in turn were thrown back by the next French Regiment.
 In the meantime, the Sumy Hussars had rallied…”

 As Napoleon retreated after Leipzig, the hussars followed and entered France in 1814.
 After encounters fought throughout that campaign they marched triumphantly into Paris with the rest of the Allied forces.

-After Napoleon’s defeat, many hussar units were awarded collective decorations in honour of their exploits in the War of 1812: St. George’s trumpets (musical instruments awarded for valour) were awarded to the Soum Hussars regiment.
+After Napoleon’s defeat, many hussar units were awarded collective decorations in honour of their exploits in the War of 1812: St. George’s trumpets (musical instruments awarded for valour) were awarded to the Soumy Hussars regiment.
 The trumpets bore the inscription: “For Distinguished Service in Defeating and Ousting the Foe from Russia in 1812.”

 Notable Battles: Friedland, Borodino, Leipzig.

 Note: There appears to be a small single-room museum located in the city of Sumy which is dedicated to the Soumy Regiment, information can be found here.
 Now there’s a location for a Suburban Militarism Day Trip!

 2 thoughts on “Soumy Hussars (Nappy Cavalry Project Set #22)”